-After our epic road trip from Chicago to Yellowstone, we were itching to plan another fun road trip.
-We thought it was about time to make the drive from Chicago to Florida.
+My family loves a great road trip.
+After scanning the map, we thought it was about time to make the drive from Chicago to Florida.
 Oh, and what a fun road trip it was!
 Our road trip from Chicago to Florida included plenty of fun stops, museums, tons of food (especially BBQ), and of course ice cream.
-Ready about our Chicago to Florida road trip and get inspired to plan your own big trip!

 Road Trip Stops on Your Chicago to Florida Drive